 All other fonts in the /System/Library/Fonts/ folder (that are not included in the lists below by release level) can be removed.
 You will need Administrative access to delete fonts from this folder.
 It is advised to save them for future use.
 Create a new folder on your hard drive and copy them there first.
 If there are any removed fonts you want to use for a project at a later date, they can always be activated with Font Book, Suitcase Fusion, FontAgent Pro, MasterJuggler, FontExplorer X Pro, or other font manager.
 Note that MasterJuggler is PowerPC only, and so is suitable for use only in Snow Leopard 10.6 or older versions of the Mac OS.

-This bare minimum setup has its advantages, but you will then be missing many fonts commonly used on the web.
+This bare minimum setup has some advantage, but you will then be missing many fonts commonly used on the web.
 What then happens is that your browser ends up substituting the missing fonts with whatever font is available.
 The result is that web pages will display so badly at times that it can be difficult (or even impossible) to navigate them.
 The bare minimum setup also lacks many fonts that Apple supplied applications require to operate.
-So for most users having only the 'big three' fonts on your system is not recommended.
+So for most users having only the bare minimum fonts on your system is not recommended.

 You can find many different web sites telling you what the minimum font installation for each OS X release should be.
 Each site has its own reasons for including some fonts that I do not, and others don't include fonts I think should be active.
 My main decision making was to run every application OS X ships with and many major third party applications, seeing what wouldn't work if a particular font were missing.
 The end result is the list of fonts you find here.
 It's a compromise between the Spartan set most prepress shops use, and what a more fully functional OS needs along with proper display of web pages.